 You'll find the cliffs further along K Road after Gate 2 to Werribee Park and Werribee Zoo.
 Keep driving to the end at the bend and you'll find a lookout where you can view them.

-K Road Cliffs
+I created the picture of the K Road Cliffs

 5 Werribee South Beach Foreshore